 The question founders, talent leaders and HR managers need to ask is not the difference between intrinsic and extrinsic motivation or which kind of motivation is better, extrinsic or intrinsic.
 The big question that needs addressing is which one does your organization NEED more?
 The answer is BOTH,of course, but you still need to figure out the right ratio between the two so that you can design your performance processes and workflow models around it.

-This ratio depends on a few factors, like the nature of the activity or work (the product or service)your organization is involved.
+This ratio depends on a few factors, like the nature of the activity or work (the product or service) your organization is involved in.
 The extrinsic-intrinsic rate is also influenced by the goal-rewards model you have designed for your team.
 And most importantly, it must be in sync with the personality and psyche of your workers.

 An organization is all about its people, which makes this the most important – and trickiest -part of your business.
 Get this right, and you will have hit upon the proverbial Golden Goose: A ‘people system’ that runs on a happy loop and keeps delivering with consistency and quality.
 Botch this up, and you enter a vicious cycle or sub-par performance, iterations and blame-games which only go from bad to worse, and take the business nowhere.